Combos Browse all Suggest

 Creature — Merfolk Shaman

-Whenever World Shaper attacks, you may put the top three cards of your library into your graveyard.
+Whenever this attacks, you may mill three.
+(Put the top three cards of your library into your graveyard.)

-When World Shaper dies, put all land cards from your graveyard onto the battlefield tapped.
+When this dies, put all land cards from your graveyard onto the battlefield tapped.
 (Dying is being put into the graveyard from the battlefield.)

 1 month ago